Last updated 07 October

 The coronavirus pandemic has turned our lives upside down, and there's still a great amount of confusion as we adjust to this new normal.
 Check the guides below to find information and advice.
-As the situation changes week by week, we're regularly updating our guides, so please do keep coming back.
+As the situation changes, we're regularly updating our guides, so please keep coming back.

 Below you'll find specific product updates relating to Covid-19:

 If you're an office-based worker and you're working from home due to the pandemic, you don't need to update your insurance policy.